Jfoobar/pdfy/README.md

 ## Installation ##

-To install the library, you need to run.
+To install the orignal library, you need to run.

     pip install pdfy

+To use this Fork, one would need to download pdfy.py and import pdfy manually

 Additionally, [you will need to install Chrome Driver](http://chromedriver.chromium.org/getting-started).